SergeantFuzzy/NexusCore/README.md

 # NexusCore

-Welcome to the **NexusCore** ecosystem with commands, GUIs, and powerful utilities in one core.
+Welcome to **NexusCore**. a network core containing admin and essential commands, GUI menus, and utilities in one server core plugin.
-Designed for modern Paper/Spigot servers (1.20+).
+Prepared for modern Paper/Spigot servers running (1.20+).

 ---